Delhi govt floats tender to set up 100 EV charging stations | Business

 The Delhi government on Friday floated a tender to set up 100 charging stations for electric vehicles across the city.

-The tender, which is one of the largest in the country for setting up charging stations, has been floated by the Delhi Transco Limited (DTL), Delhi Power minister Satyendar Jain said in a press conference.
+The tender, which is largest in the country for setting up charging stations, has been floated by Delhi Transco Limited (DTL), Power Minister Satyendar Jain said at a press conference.

-Each station will have five charging points.
-The charging stations will be set up within one year, Jain said.
+Each station will have five charging points, making it a total of 500 such points.
+The charging stations will be set up within a year, Jain said.

+There will be a mandate for minimum 20 per cent slow chargers and 10 per cent fast chargers at these charging stations to cater to all kinds of EVs.
+Majority of these sites will be at Metro stations and DTC bus depots, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)